Great Mosque of Brussels: The Oriental Pavilion (1897)

-Built from durable materials – bricks, marble and iron – the building was intended to become an annex to the Royal Museums of Decorative and Industrial Arts.
+Built from durable materials—bricks, marble and iron—the building was intended to become an annexe to the Royal Museums of Decorative and Industrial Arts.
 After the world's fair, however, the building and its panorama were soon closed to the public, and as early as 1901, they started showing signs of deterioration, so the question of their maintenance was raised.
 The painter Alfred Bastien carried out an initial restoration in 1923, followed by a second in 1950, to repair damage caused to the glass roof during World War II.
 The attraction finally closed in 1963.
-The Belgian State did not have the necessary means to maintain the building, which was abandoned, eaten away by humidity and open to all winds.
+The Belgian state did not have the necessary means to maintain the building, which was abandoned, eaten away by humidity and open to all winds.
 Dismantled in 1971, the canvas eventually disappeared.
 A few fragments are now preserved in private collections.